JonmarCorpuz/knowledgeDump/Kubernetes/Data Plane/Containers/Container Runtime Interface/OCI Standards.md

 ## imagespec

-* The specifications on how an image should be built
+* Defines the specifications on how an image should be built

 ## runtimespec